 If you’re going to be productive when working from home, then you can’t be lackadaisical or haphazard about it.
 You need to approach it like you would a typical workday at the office.
 You need a dedicated workspace and a definitive schedule.
 If you don’t have a spare room that you can convert into a temporary office, then find the quietest corner in your home and create some kind of physical barrier to delineate that as your workspace.
 No kids and toys, no pets, and no distractions allowed.

-You also need to create your work schedule and stick to it.
+It is also important to create your work schedule and stick to it.
 You may not even need to work your full 40-hour schedule to be as productive at home as you would be in the office, but you do need to keep regular hours.
 Regular hours will help you resist the temptation to procrastinate and to ensure you’re getting things done.
 Which needs to be done for your employer, yourself, and your family’s financial future.

 Once you have your workspace and your work schedule, you need to make sure that both you and your family respect them.
 When you’re in your “office” or on your “shift,” your family needs to leave you alone.
 Teach them that they’re to behave as though you were at the office.
 That means no interruptions unless there’s blood being spilled or a cougar in the pantry.